Armed Security

 “Luck is what happens when preparation meets opportunity.” -Lucius Seneca

-Two critical elements absent within the “Run, Hide, Fight” (RHF) practice are the ability to think and act tactically and critically.
-An individual’s best chance of survival is to evacuate if possible while being prepared, and willing, to fight.
+The critical elements absent within the “Run, Hide, Fight” (RHF) response are thinking and acting, tactically and critically.
+An individual’s best chance of survival is to evacuate if possible while being prepared and willing to fight.